alitaheri/normalize-scroll-left/readme.md

 ```

 This function returns the scroll type detected, Keep in mind, this function
-cahces the result as it should render a dummy on the dom (which is expensive).
+caches the result as it should render a dummy on the DOM (which is expensive).
 Make sure the first invocation of this function happens **after** the body is loaded.

 **note**: To support server-side-rendering, it will output `indeterminate` if